Chotila

 Chotila is a Hindu temple town and Taluka headquarters of Chotila Taluka, Surendranagar district, located near Rajkot, Gujarat, India.

 Nearby railway stations included Than & Rajkot.
 The distance from the Than junction to Chotila is 21 km and Distance from Rajkot railway junction to Than is 47 km.

 History

 Chotila was known as Chotgadh in ancient times.
-It was originally a holding of the Sodha Parmars, but was seized from Jagsio Parmar by the Khachar Kathis who made it one of their principal seats.
-Most of the Khachar Kathis trace their origin to the Chotila house.
-Chotila was acquired by the Kathis in 1566 AD.
-It is the headquarters of an Agency thana during British period.
+It was originally a holding of the Sodha Parmars, but was seized from Jagsio Parmar by the Nag Khachar who was son of Samat Khachar.
+Kathis who made it one of their principal seats.
+Chotila was acquired by the Kathis in 1566 CE.
+Nag Khachar's son was Mulu Khachar.
+Mulu Khachar's son was Krupa, Devayat and Samat Khachar.
+Krupa Khachar holds villages as Samadhiyala, Korda and Gangajal.
+Devayat Khachar holds !atra.

-Famous literary, Jhaverchand Meghani was born in Chotila and the Government College has been named in his honor as Raashtreeya Shaayar Zaverchand Meghani College.
+Prominent literary figure Jhaverchand Meghani was born in Chotila and the Government College has been named in his honor as Raashtreeya Shaayar Zaverchand Meghani College.